Dean1447/openmediavault-docs/faq.rst

 	press TAB key, and the terminal will display all available arguments.

 I want to experiment with |omv| or make changes to the code
 	As a true open source system everything is possible.
-The recommendation is do not test with the production server to avoid breaking the |webui|.
-The best thing to do is to use a Virtual Machine.
+Do not test with the production server to avoid breaking the |webui|.
+Instead it is recommended to use a Virtual Machine.
 	On `Sourceforge <http://sourceforge.net/projects/openmediavault/files/vm/VirtualBox%20images/>`_
 	there are preconfigured |omv| images with virtual disks ready to launch.
 	Alternatively checkout the |omv| `GIT repository <https://scm.openmediavault.org/>`_ and use `Vagrant <https://www.vagrantup.com/>`_ to create a virtual machine.

-Why there is no iscsitarget plugin in |omv| 4?
+Why is there no iscsitarget plugin in |omv| 4?
 	The iscsitarget software is divided in two parts.
 The `userland tools <https://packages.debian.org/source/jessie/iscsitarget>`_ and the `kernel modules <https://packages.debian.org/jessie/iscsitarget-dkms>`_ both are provided by Debian repository system.
 	Kernel modules come in the form of `DKMS <https://en.wikipedia.org/wiki/Dynamic_Kernel_Module_Support>`_.